 Transmission system operators often need to empty gas systems due to planned or unplanned maintenance or construction work.
 The operator has to choose between different methods for this work.
 He has to perform his work environmentally friendly, safe, often under time pressure, to an acceptable cost and of cause according to national regulation.
 The methods he can use are venting, flaring and transferring by compressors or combinations of these methods.

-In appendix XVIII a decision making process for choosing between different methods has been illustrated.
+In Appendix XVIII a decision making process for choosing between different methods has been illustrated.
 The decision making process is based on a tree analysis where the decision maker has to go through a number of steps.
 These steps include national and international regulation, company policy, technical feasibility, type of operation and ends up with a choice of method.
 The advantage of using such a process is that the operator gets a transparent and uniform decision process from case to case.